-The purposes of these seminars are:
+The purposes of professional development events are:

-- 1) To offer professional development opportunities for field instructors that will advance their knowledge in the area of field education. - 2) To develop knowledge and understanding of current curriculum in relation to the field placement. - 3) To provide consultation and support to the instructors as they carry out the field instructor role. - 4) To provide field networking and shared group learning opportunities. - 5) To monitor the educational experience of the student in the Field Practicum.
+- 1) To offer educational opportunities for field instructors that will advance their knowledge of field education. - 2) To develop knowledge and understanding of current curriculum in relation to the field placement. - 3) To provide consultation and support to the instructors as they carry out the field instructor role. - 4) To provide field networking and shared group learning opportunities. - 5) To monitor the educational experience of the student in the field practicum.